tsatir/Coursera_week4_assignment/Code Book.md

 # Code Book
-Run_analysis.R scripts reads the Samsung data from working directory and applys assignment's requirements.
+Run_analysis.R script reads the Samsung data from working directory and applys assignment's requirements.

 1 .
 Read files from working directory and named according to "read.me" file in the Samsung Data file.